Humaitá campaign: Background

 Then, Solano López asked Argentine President Bartolomé Mitre for authorization to cross Argentine territory in order to attack Brazil.
-Given the Argentine refusal, López declared war on Argentina on March 19, and began the Corrientes campaign, from there, to Rio Grande do Sul.Castello, Antonio Emilio, Historia de Corrientes, Ed.
-Plus Ultra, Bs.
-As., 1991, p.
-413-417.
+Given the Argentine refusal, López declared war on Argentina on March 19, and began the Corrientes campaign, from there, to Rio Grande do Sul.

 When news of the invasion arrived, the Treaty of the Triple Alliance between the Argentine Republic, the Empire of Brazil and the Oriental Republic of Uruguay was signed in Buenos Aires.

 In its early stages, the campaign was successful for Paraguay, but defeats soon mounted such as on June 11, when the Paraguayan fleet was destroyed in the Battle of the Riachuelo, August 17, when the forces occupying eastern Corrientes Province were defeated in the Battle of Yatay, and those that had invaded Brazil surrendered on September 18, after the long Siege of Uruguaiana.

 The rest of the Paraguayan army withdrew to its own territory.
 The allied army concentrated in the city of Corrientes, where it was harassed by small Paraguayan incursions, which, although achieving a victory in the Battle of Pehuajó, failed to prevent the organization of the invasion of Paraguay.